 Social, emotional, and other issues in treating rhabdomyosarcoma

-Most cases of rhabdomyosarcoma (RMS) develop during a very sensitive time in a young person’s life.
-A diagnosis of RMS and its treatment may have a profound effect on a person's outward appearance and how they view themselves and their body.
-It can also affect how they do some everyday tasks.
-This can have an impact on their ability to continue certain school, work, or recreational activities.
-The effect will probably be greatest during the first year of treatment.
-The treating center should evaluate the family situation as soon as possible, so that any areas of concern can be addressed.
+Most often, rhabdomyosarcoma (RMS) develops during a very sensitive time in a young person’s life.
+RMS and its treatment can have a profound effect on how a person looks and how they view themselves and their body.
+It can also affect how they do some everyday tasks, including certain school, work, or recreational activities.
+These effects are often greatest during the first year of treatment, but they can last a long time in some people.
+It’s important that the treating center assess the family situation as soon as possible, so that any areas of concern can be addressed.

-Some common family concerns include financial stresses, transportation to the cancer center, the possible loss of a job, and the need for home schooling.
 Many experts recommend that school-aged patients attend school as much as possible.
-This helps them maintain important social connections and gives them a chance to keep their friends informed about what is happening.
+This can help them maintain a sense of daily routine and keep their friends informed about what is happening.

 Centers that treat many patients with RMS may have programs to introduce new patients to children or teens who have finished their treatment.
 This can give patients an idea of what to expect during and after treatment, which is very important.
 Seeing another patient with RMS doing well after treatment is often helpful.
 Support groups also might be helpful.

-Although the psychological impact of this disease on children and teens is most obvious, adults with this disease may face many of the same challenges.
-Adult patients should also be encouraged to take advantage of the cancer centers' physical therapy, occupational therapy, and counseling services.
+Although the psychological impact of this disease on children and teens is most obvious, adults with this disease face many of the same challenges.
+They should also be encouraged to take advantage of the cancer center’s physical therapy, occupational therapy, and counseling services.